 Eilean Donan Castle

 You have not seen Scotland if you have not seen Eilean Donan.
 This castle it beyond picture-perfect.
 Located on a small island where the three lochs Duich, Long and Alsh meet, the water acts like a mirror to the perfect scenery surrounding it.
 Since 1932 it is open to the public, though no tickets are needed to tour the small castle grounds after the main building has closed.
 Construction of the castle started in the 13th century, though what you see now is largely a 20th-century reconstruction.
-It is one of the most visited tourist attractions in Scotland.
+It is one of the most visited tourist attractions in Scotland and best visited when you are taking the road to the Isle of Skye (don’t forget to read my guide to the Isle of Skye).

 Dunnottar Castle is one of the most auspicious tourist spots in Scotland.
 The ruins of the medieval fortress have been featured in uncounted films.
 Located on a 50-meter high cliff, Dunnottar Castle is especially beautiful when early morning mists surround the property.
 It was built in the 15th century and is very close to Aberdeen.

 This scenic castle on the western side of the Isle of Skye is a true treasure.
 It is owned and operated by the MacLeod Clan since 30 generations over almost 800 years.
 The best part: You can actually get inside and see how they used to live.
-The gardens are quite spectacular as well, as is the Loch in front of it, where a colony of seals took residence
+The gardens are quite spectacular as well, as is the Loch in front of it, where a colony of seals took residence.
+Read more about Dunvegan Castle here.

 This beautiful castle is located in the Scottish West highlands.
 What makes Inverlochy special is that you can actually sleep here.
 It is a unique luxury hotel offering you to the feel like a lord or a lady for a day.
 Or make it a week.
 There is just so much to do in the area of Fort William.
 Find prices and more pictures here >>